clanc9/tsimplejson/doc/README.md

 ### Global variables

-NB_LINE : the number of rows read by the component.
+NB_LINE: the number of rows read by the component.
 This is an After variable and it returns an integer.

-NB_LINE_OK : the number of rows that had a valid JSON string.
+NB_LINE_OK: the number of rows that had a valid input JSON string and that could be processed.
 This is an After variable and it returns an integer.

-NB_LINE_REJECTED : the number of rows that had an invalid JSON string.
+NB_LINE_ERROR: the number of rows that had an invalid input JSON string or for which an error occurred during processing.
 This is an After variable and it returns an integer.